aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/1-enable-nw-policy-support/index.en.md

 aws eks describe-cluster --name eksworkshop-eksctl --query cluster.version --output text
 ```

-The outout shows 1.25, which is the supported version.
+The output shows 1.27, which is the supported version.

 ```bash
 1.27